mn-munoz/startup/README.md

 Honestly this is a work in progress.
 I need to learn more javascript to know how to use it in the project but this is an idea:

 - login - onece you login you enter the character gallery - DONE
 - database - save the data of the cards of the user - DONE (note: literally it is saving the data in local storage.
 When you refresh the page though, the cards disappear from the deck but the data IS still in local storage.
-I just need to implement a function to load them back :D)
+I just need to implement a function to load them back :D However it is all buggy so I still need to fix this part.
+But hey kind of works)
 - Websocket - shows when another user has created a character card - DONE
 - Application logic - creating the cards - DONE